-Key to A Healthy Heart (www.TMforWomensHeartHealth.org)
+Key to A Healthy Heart

 NIH funded cardiovascular research on TM

 The National Institutes of Health has funded over $26 million in research on the Transcendental Meditation technique for prevention of heart disease.
-A study conducted at the University of Wisconsin and presented at a recent conference of the American Heart Association showed that deaths, heart attacks, and strokes were cut by nearly half for at-risk patients who practiced the TM technique, compared to controls.
+A study conducted at the University of Wisconsin and presented at a conference of the American Heart Association showed that deaths, heart attacks, and strokes were cut by nearly half for at-risk patients who practiced the TM technique, compared to controls.

 TM reduces main risk factors

 The Transcendental Meditation technique has also been found to reduce the three major risk factors for heart disease: high blood pressure, high cholesterol and diabetes.
-Stress and anxiety are known to create strain on the cardiovascular system, and TM practice is a powerful tool for reducing chronic anxiety and overall stress in our lives.The TM technique also curbs smoking and drug and alcohol abuse, reducing these additional common risk factors for heart disease.
+Stress and anxiety create strain on the cardiovascular system, and TM practice is a powerful tool for reducing chronic anxiety and stress.The TM technique also curbs smoking and substance abuse, reducing these additional common risk factors for heart disease.

 During TM practice, the mind effortlessly settles inward to a quiet state of restful alertness.
 In this meditative state, the brain functions more coherently while the body experiences deep rest, dissolving accumulated stresses and fatigue.